smallmacro/smallmacro.github.io/README.md

 ### What I learned
 -  11.3.
 The strategy on mobile-first or desktop=first depends on the similarities between the PC design and mobile.
 And the implementation of it in `challenge2` project really works well.

+- 11.8
+  1. Safely munipulate the DOM by listening to the `DOMContenLoaded` event.

+  2. Complete the basic ES6 syntax learning and use the `let` and  `arrow function`

+  3. Load the json data through `fetch` function.

+  4. Mobile-first flow works well since there are many similarities among the mobile, tablet(customized by myself) and desktop design.

 ### Continued development